-Video job interviews are becoming more common each year.
+Video job interviews are becoming more and more common.
 Make sure you’re prepared to get in front of the camera by following these seven video interview tips.

 If you’ve never been asked to participate in a video interview for a job opening, there’s a good chance you will be soon.
 That’s because video interviews save time and money for both a business and its job candidates.

-Even if you’re a tech-savvy Gen Y or Gen Zer, you should prepare as thoroughly for video interviews as you would in-person interviews.
+Even if you’re a tech-savvy person, you should prepare as thoroughly for online interviews as you would in-person interviews.
 Conversely, if you have years of traditional interviewing experience under your belt, don’t get too anxious about video interviews or view them as scary.
-Here are seven video interview tips that will help job seekers of any generation shine.
+Here are seven video interview tips that will help job seekers shine.

 1. Get technical